amazon-archives/kinesis-log4j-appender/README.md

+# Archived

+This is no longer supported.

+---

 # Log4J Appender for Amazon Kinesis

 The Log4J Appender for Amazon Kinesis enables customers to publish logs from their Java applications into an Amazon Kinesis stream.
 We also provide a publisher application which uses the Log4J Appender for Amazon Kinesis to publish data from a file into an Amazon Kinesis stream.